Clinton Portis: Coaching career

-In February 2025, Portis was hired by Delaware State University as the running backs coach as part of the new staff under new head coach, DeSean Jackson.
+On February 20, 2025, Portis was hired by Delaware State University as the running backs coach as part of the new staff under new head coach, DeSean Jackson.
+Following the 2025 season, Delaware State confirmed that Portis had left the team and hired former professional running back, Steve Broussard, to take over as the team's new running backs coach in February 2026.

 In popular culture

 During his career with the Washington Redskins, Portis made several appearances in TV commercials for Easterns Automotive Group, a local car dealership group on the DC and Baltimore areas, alongside Jason Campbell, Antwaan Randle El and Chris Cooley.

+Portis' Redskins jersey was featured prominently in the 2007 film Transformers, worn by actor Anthony Anderson's character Glen Whitmann.

 Personal life

 Portis is the cousin of former Washington Valor quarterback Josh Portis.

 Portis is the father of seven sons and three daughters.
 Portis' son, Camden, plays cornerback and committed to Portis' alma mater, University of Miami, as a 2026 prospect in October 2024.

 Due to mismanagement by his financial advisors that caused him to lose multiple homes, Portis filed for bankruptcy protection in December 2015, and as of 2017 lived in a two-bedroom apartment in Northern Virginia.
 In a 2017 interview with Sports Illustrated, Portis admitted that he contemplated murdering his former advisors.